 In the Government, it is the Minister of Finance’s responsibility to draw up and coordinate economic policy.
 The Ministry of Finance acts as the secretariat for the Minister of Finance.
-It is the political authorities – the Government and the Storting – that make the decisions. <br>Click "More on The economy" to find news articles, press releases and other articles related to this topic. <br>Click "Find document" to search for all documents on government.no related to this topic.
+It is the political authorities – the Government and the Storting – that make the decisions.

 The Government Pension Fund Global and the fiscal rule have since 2001 set out the plan for the phasing-in of petroleum income and investment returns to the Norwegian economy.
 The Government Pension Fund Act stipulates that the State’s net cash flow from the petroleum industry shall in its entirety be transferred to the Government Pension Fund Global, and that resources in the Fund can only be transferred to the budget pursuant to a decision by Parliament.

 Norway forms the western and northern part of the Scandinavian Peninsula and has common land borders with Sweden, Finland and Russia.
 Norway’s area is 323,787 square kilometers (approximately 125,100 square miles), excluding the Svalbard Island group in the Arctic Ocean and other overseas territories.
-The population of Norway was estimated at 5,052,000 as of January 1st, 2013.
+The population of Norway was estimated at 5,302,778 as of January 2018.
 Oslo is the capital and largest city in Norway.

 General tax conventions for the avoidance of double taxation and the prevention of fiscal evasion,and other international agreements regarding tax matters.

-Revised National Budget
+National Budget 2019:

-National Budget 2018:
+National Budget 2019: